GrantsTracks2121/quartz-hugo/content/notes/Grant's Testing Captions Page.md

 > [!
-Question ] What is going on?
+Question ] What Is Going On?
 > This is the question that we all ask.

-Someone's figure code which I assume uses the title as the caption
+Someone's Figure Code Which I Assume Uses the Title as the Caption
 ```
 <figure> <figcaption><p>{{ with .Title }} {{ . | markdownify }} {{ end }} </p></figcaption> <a href="{{ .Destination | safeURL }}" target="_blank"> <img src="{{ replace .Destination ".jpg" ".jpg.small" | safeURL }}" alt="{{ .Text }}" {{ with .Title }}title="{{ . }}"{{ end }}/> </a> </figure>
 ```